 PiPA is a limited, not-for-profit company, forming strategic partnerships with leading UK performing arts organisations.
 A collaborative network of performing arts organisations, industry bodies and unions, Strategic Partners are committed to supporting PiPA’s mission and include:

-Actors’ Children’s Trust, Association of British Orchestras, BASCA, BECTU, Birmingham Repertory Theatre, Dancers’ Career Development, Dance Professionals Fund, Dance Umbrella, Donmar Warehouse, English National Ballet, English National Opera, English Touring Theatre, Equity, Family Arts Campaign, Federation of Scottish Theatre, Help Musicians, Hull Truck Theatre, ITC, Liverpool Everyman and Playhouse, Mercury Theatre Colchester, Musicians Union, National Theatre, National Theatre of Scotland, Nottingham Playhouse, One Dance UK, Opera North, Out of Joint, Ovalhouse Theatre, Rambert, Royal Lyceum Theatre Edinburgh, Royal Opera House, Royal Shakespeare Company, Sadler’s Wells, Scottish Opera, Shakespeare’s Globe, Society of London Theatre, Spotlight, Stage Directors UK, Stage Management Association, The Old Vic Theatre, UK Music, UK Theatre and Writers’ Guild GB.
+Actors’ Children’s Trust, Association of British Orchestras, BASCA, BECTU, Birmingham Repertory Theatre, Dancers’ Career Development, Dance Professionals Fund, Dance Umbrella, Donmar Warehouse, English National Ballet, English National Opera, English Touring Theatre, Equity, Family Arts Campaign, Federation of Scottish Theatre, Help Musicians, Hull Truck Theatre, ITC, Liverpool Everyman and Playhouse, Mercury Theatre Colchester, Musicians Union, National Theatre, National Theatre of Scotland, Nottingham Playhouse, One Dance UK, Opera North, Out of Joint, Ovalhouse Theatre, Rambert, Royal Lyceum Theatre Edinburgh, Royal Opera House, Royal Shakespeare Company, Sadler’s Wells, Scottish Opera, Shakespeare’s Globe, Sheffield Theatres, Society of London Theatre, Spotlight, Stage Directors UK, Stage Management Association, The Old Vic Theatre, UK Music, UK Theatre and Writers’ Guild GB.

 “We are delighted to join our new partners PiPA in their fight to create change throughout Performing Arts and honoured to help them expand into the music industry as they grow their mission across all Performing Arts.